Digital media: Business model

+Paid Media

-Paid media refers to promotional channels that marketers pay to use, including traditional media (e.g., television, radio, print, or outdoor advertising), online and digital media (e.g., paid search ads, web and social media display ads, mobile ads, or email marketing).
-This model compels businesses to develop sponsored media then pay social media platforms like Instagram for the right to show such media to customers in the platforms' newsfeeds.
+Paid media refers to promotional channels that marketers pay to use, including traditional media (e.g., television, radio, print, and outdoor advertising) and online and digital media (e.g., paid search ads, web and social media display ads, mobile ads, and email marketing).
+This model compels businesses to develop sponsored media and then pay social media platforms like Instagram to show it to customers in their newsfeeds.
 These customers become exposed to paid media, sometimes referred to as promoted or sponsored posts.